 Strong oral and written communication skills are a must.
 You must also have strong analytical abilities to develop client need assessments and conduct legal research.
 Interpersonal skills are also of utmost importance.
-Each applicant should be able to work well in a professional office environment.
+Each application should be able to work well in a professional office environment.

-Application Requirements and Procedures
+Application Requirements and Procedures:

 Application forms may be picked up at the front desk during normal business hours or you may apply online.